ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/istio.md

 The journey to cloud-native microservices comes with great technical benefits.
 As we saw in the microservices reference architecture (Bluecompute) we were able to individually deploy, update, test, and manage individual microservices that comprise the overall application.
 By leveraging `Helm`, we are able to individually package these services into charts and package those into an umbrella chart that deploys the entire application stack conveniently and quickly.

 Having such flexibility comes at a price though.
 For example, the more microservices you have, the more complicated it becomes to manage, deploy, update, monitor, and debug.
-Additionally, having more microservices makes it more difficult to start introducing new things like canary releases, routing policies, and Mutual TLS encryption.
-Since implementing those things will vary depending on the nature of each microservice (i.e. Java vs Node.js services), this means your team will have to spend more time learning how to implement those on each technology stack.

 Thankfully, the Kubernetes community acknowledge these limitations and has provided us with the concept of a `Service Mesh`.
 As explained [here](https://istio.io/docs/concepts/what-is-istio/#what-is-a-service-mesh), the term "service mesh" describes the network of microservices that make up applications and the interactions between them.
 Examples of service mesh projects include [OpenShift](https://www.openshift.com/), developed by RedHat, and [`Istio`](https://istio.io/), co-developed by IBM and Google.
 Featured in Bluecompute, Istio aims to help you connect, secure, control, and observe your services in a standardized and language-agnostic way that doesn't require any code changes to the services.

 ## Requirements

+* A Kubernetes cluster
+	+ [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) - Create a Kubernetes cluster in IBM Cloud.
+The application runs in the Lite cluster, which is free of charge.
+Follow the instructions [here](https://console.bluemix.net/docs/containers/container_index.html).
+	+ For local development/deployment, try a single-node cluster setup with [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
 * [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) (Kubernetes CLI) - Follow instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install it onto your platform.
 * [helm](https://github.com/kubernetes/helm) (Kubernetes package manager) - Follow the instructions [here](https://github.com/kubernetes/helm/blob/master/docs/install.md) to install it on your platform.
 	+ If using `IBM Cloud Private`, we recommend you follow these [instructions](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/app_center/create_helm_cli.html) to install `helm`.